top of page

 Statement

 I explore the paradoxical interaction of human nature and the natural world.
 We live within and are dependent on nature, yet because of our “nature” as investigators, inventors, builders, and molders of our environment, we degrade it.
 Radiant cities offering beauty, creativity, entertainment and opportunity, also emit blight and waste.
-Digital realms allow illusions of floating free of earth,and other creatures, yet we still seek feelings of awe, soothing, and primal connectedness we find in nature.
+Digital realms allow illusions of floating free of earth, and other creatures, yet we still seek feelings of awe, soothing, and primal connectedness we find in nature.

 Bio

 Janet Bogardus is a San Francisco Bay Area painter and mixed-media artist.
-Since 1989, she has exhibited her work at a variety of venues in California and New York, including solo exhibitions at Manna Gallery in Oakland, Benicia Arts Presents, Contra Costa College, and Marin Museum of Contemporary Art.
+Since 1989, she has exhibited her work at a variety of venues in California and New York, including solo exhibitions at Gearbox Gallery’s Inner Room and Manna Gallery in Oakland; Benicia Arts

 Born in Montreal, she spent her early life in many different countries, including Czechoslovakia, Algeria, Canada, Germany, Viet Nam and France.
-Living in a variety of environments and cultures has attuned her to the ways landscape and history intertwine, a focus which can be seen in all her work.
+Living in a variety of environments and cultures has attuned her to the ways landscape and history intertwine, a focus which can be

 In 1990, she received an MFA from San Francisco State University with a concentration on printmaking and artist books.
-She has taught art at various SF Bay Area locations.
+She has taught art and art history through Columbia College, Chapman University, and the California Arts Council.
+Currently she teaches drawing and mixed-media classes at Marin Museum of Contemporary Art in Novato, CA.

 Her work can be viewed by appointment at her studio in Novato or at: www.janetbogardus.net